seanbutler/Glynth/README.md

 **An Experiment in genetic programming over a c-like language.**

+A work in progress.

-Written for video game mechanics and gameplay generation, but generally usable for any realtime simulation where you want to investigate evolution of agents with movement and avoidance.
+Written for video game generation, but generally usable for any realtime simulation where you want to investigate evolution of agents with movement and avoidance.

 ![Screenshot](./Media/Screenshot_1.png)